 We get asked a lot of questions about shower floors.
 What size tile can I use?
-Do I need non-slip?
+Do I need Slip-Resistant?
 What shapes work best with my drain design?
 Nailing the shower floor is one of the most important parts of a bathroom remodel, as it needs to look great as well as be safe and functional.

 Fireclay Tile encourages using a professional tile installer to ensure the look and longevity of your tile installation and your shower floor is no exception.
 If you're embarking on a custom shower in your home, follow these tips to start designing a shower floor that commands attention and stands the test of time.